Home

 Information Can Help Motivate You To Get Your Debts Under Control.

-If you have a good credit rating, you have easier access to mortgage and car loans, and other forms of credit.
+If you have good credit score ratings, you have easier access to mortgage and car loans, and other forms of credit.
 If your rating is poor, companies perceive you as a high risk for defaulting on a loan.
 As a result, a company may deny you a loan or increase your interest rates to reflect the higher risk.

 Basic Types of credit rating